 Visiting Scholar: Jamin Hein (Novo Nordisk Foundation Center for Protein Research, University of Copenhagen)

-Stanford Faculty Advisor: Martha Cyert (Biology) and Polly Fordyce (Genetics)
+Stanford Faculty Advisors: Martha Cyert (Biology) and Polly Fordyce (Genetics)

 Using spectrally encoded peptide-based libraries to define the polo-like kinase 2 tumor suppressor role